aidanbeck/advent-of-code/README.md

 - getMoveableCoordinates, returns an array of coordinates
 - moveTiles(moveableCoordinates) sets all tiles to `.`
 - solvePartTwo - gets moveable coordinates, moves them, adds moveableCoordinates length to a rolling sum.

+12/15/25 With the new functionality I got 8690 and... it's correct!